Swedish PM Lofven voted out by parliament, new government unclear

-STOCKHOLM (Reuters) - Swedish Prime Minister Stefan Lofven lost a mandatory confidence vote in parliament on Tuesday meaning he will step down, but with neither major political bloc holding a majority it remained unclear who will form the next government.
+STOCKHOLM (Reuters) - Swedish Prime Minister Stefan Lofven lost a no-confidence vote in parliament on Tuesday and will step down after four years in power, but with neither major political bloc holding a majority it remained unclear who will form the next government.

 Voters delivered a hung parliament in the Sept.
 9 election with Lofven’s center-left bloc garnering 144 seats, one more than the center-right opposition Alliance.

-The anti-immigration Sweden Democrats, with 62 seats, also backed the vote to remove Lofven.
+The anti-immigration Sweden Democrats, with 62 seats and shunned by all parties since entering parliament in 2010, backed the Alliance in the vote - an obligatory test of the prime minister’s parliamentary support after an election.

-Analysts expect the speaker to pick Ulf Kristersson, leader of the Moderate Party - the biggest Alliance party - to try to form a new government.
+Analysts expect the speaker to pick Ulf Kristersson, leader of the biggest Alliance party, the Moderates, to try to form a new administration.

-But with the Alliance in a minority, he needs support either from the anti-immigration Sweden Democrats, shunned by all sides since the party entered parliament in 2010, or the center left.
+But lacking a majority, he needs support either from the Sweden Democrats, with roots in the white supremacist fringe, or the center left.

+“If the Alliance parties choose to try to govern as the smallest bloc, then they make themselves totally dependent on the Sweden Democrats,” Lofven said.

-Sweden Democrat leader Jimmie Akesson repeated on Tuesday his party would bring down any government that does not give it a say on immigration, healthcare, pensions and crime policy.
+Sweden Democrat leader Jimmie Akesson repeated on Tuesday his party wanted a say in policy as the price of supporting a new government.

-“If Ulf Kristersson wants to be prime minister it can only happen with my help,” Sweden Democrat leader Jimmie Akesson told Swedish television on Tuesday.
+“We will do everything in our power to stop any attempt to form a government, do everything to bring down every government, which does not give us a reasonable influence in proportion to our electoral support,” Akesson said.

-The Alliance of the Moderates, Centre, Liberal and Christian Democrats has said it will not negotiate with them.
+The Alliance of the Moderates, Centre, Liberal and Christian Democrats has said it will not negotiate with the Sweden Democrats, who want to freeze immigration and have called for a new vote on membership of the European Union.

+“I want to continue to lead the country as prime minister,” he said.

+“I want to lead a government that has broader support in the country’s parliament and that allows us to leave stalemate of bloc politics.”

-The speaker has four goes at finding a new government and if the situation remains deadlocked, Sweden will hold another election within three months.
+The speaker has four goes at finding a new government and if the stalemate continues, Sweden will hold another election within three months.

 With a new vote unlikely to change the situation much, some kind of compromise is likely to be thrashed out.